On this page

 - Young people tell us they have a better understanding of university pathways than VET pathways, apprenticeships and traineeships.

 - Employers and industry tell us that students need a range of employability skills and competencies in addition to technical knowledge, to better prepare them for the workplace.

 - The average transition time from education to full-time work is 4.7 years, compared to 1 year in 1986.
 Young people say this is due to not having enough work experience, lack of appropriate education, lack of career management skills and a lack of available jobs.

-The VET for school students policy aims to address these issues and give young people the best chance to succeed once they have completed their senior schooling.
+The VET for school students policy (PDF 1.6MB) aims to address these issues and give young people the best chance for a successful future.

 - understand themselves and reflect on their ambitions, interests, strengths and abilities

 - build an understanding about career options, pathways, the labour market and employment in a wide range of industries and occupations

 - build connections between these concepts that allow them to plan and make decisions about their learning and work options.

 To do this, we are supporting schools to deliver quality career education through: